Mike Toglia Preview, Player Props: Rockies vs. Braves

 Mike Toglia At The Plate

-- Toglia has five doubles, four home runs and 10 walks while batting .179.
+- Toglia is batting .175 with five doubles, four home runs and 10 walks.

-- Toglia has driven in a run in 10 games this year (25.0%), but has had no multiple-RBI games.
+- Toglia has driven in a run in 10 games this season (24.4%), but has had no multiple-RBI games.

-- In 17 of 40 games this season, he has scored, including multiple runs once.
+- He has scored at least once 17 times this season (41.5%), including one multi-run game.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.